Rising Damp Glasgow

 Bricks and mortar are very porous which provides water with the perfect opportunity to travel upwards through very narrow spaces.
-This means that moisture is able to spread upwards through the wall due to liquids damaging ability to move against gravity.
-Bricks and mortar absorbing this moisture is what causes rising damp to occur in walls.
+This means that moisture is able to spread upwards from the ground through the wall due to liquids damaging ability to move against gravity Bricks and mortar absorbing this moisture is what causes rising damp to occur in walls.
 Your wall is absorbing the groundwater which is damaging the wall itself.

 Damp proof courses tend to be automatically installed in newly built properties.
-This course is designed to stop moisture from gaining access to the brick and mortar of the property’s walls.
-Plastic or slate is often used within the damp-proof course to ensure that any water is immediately repelled from the wall’s foundations.
-A poorly fitted or damaged damp-proof course presents water with the opportunity to breach the wall and cause rising damp as a result.
+This course is designed to stop moisture from gaining access to the brick and mortar of the property’s walls above the damp proof course (DPC).
+Plastic or slate is often used for the damp-proof course to ensure that any water is immediately stopped from the wall’s foundations.
+A poorly fitted or damaged damp-proof course presents water with the opportunity to breach the DPC installed in the wall and cause rising damp as a result.
 It is inexcusable to not have a damp-proof course installed in your home as this means you have not taken the most basic of precautions to stop rising damp occurring in your property.

 How To Identify Rising Damp

 - High moisture content in lower section of walls

 - Wrinkled or crumbling plaster